Anthony J Quinn

 About

-Anthony J. Quinn is the internationally acclaimed author of ten novels, mostly in the crime fiction and historical fiction genres.
-His debut novel Disappeared (Head of Zeus, 2014) was a Daily Mail crime novel of the year and a Sunday Times best novel of the year.
+I am a critically acclaimed author of ten novels, mostly in the crime fiction and historical fiction genres.
+My debut novel Disappeared (Head of Zeus, 2014) was a Daily Mail Crime Novel of the Year and a Sunday Times Best Novel of the Year.
 It was also shortlisted by the book critics of the Washington Post, the LA Times, and the San Francisco Chronicle for a Strand Critics award in the US, and longlisted for the Theakston Old Peculier Crime Novel of the Year in the UK.
+My novels have been picked by the Irish Times and the Irish Independent in their Best Crime Novels of the Year selections in 2015, 2016, 2019, 2020 and 2022.